grafana/grafana/docs/sources/administration/provisioning/index.md

 ## Alert Notification Channels

+{{% admonition type="note" %}}
-> **Note:** Alert Notification Channels are part of legacy alerting, which is deprecated and will be removed in Grafana 10.
+Alert Notification Channels are part of legacy alerting, which is deprecated and will be removed in Grafana 10.
 Use the Provision contact points section in [Create and manage alerting resources using file provisioning]({{< relref "../../alerting/set-up/provision-alerting-resources/file-provisioning" >}}).
+{{% /admonition %}}

 Alert Notification Channels can be provisioned by adding one or more YAML config files in the [`provisioning/notifiers`](/administration/configuration/#provisioning) directory.